Gremlinq/ExRam.Gremlinq/README.md

 \
 This showcases the power of the fluent interface of ExRam.Gremlinq.
-Once we go from a `Person` to the `Created` edge, the entity we ame from is actually encoded in the interface, so on calling `OutV`, ExRam.Gremlinq remembers that we're now on a `Person` again.
+Once we go from a `Person` to the `Created` edge, the entity we came from is actually encoded in the interface, so on calling `OutV`, ExRam.Gremlinq remembers that we're now on a `Person` again.
 ``` csharp
     var creators = await _g